info-beamer/package-scheduled-player/README.md

 triggered using the API.

-One pattern when creating interactive content is that you create a new playlist and set it's schedule so that it's never scheduled.
+One pattern when creating interactive content is that you create a new playlist and set its schedule so that it's never scheduled.
 Then you can add any number of pages to this playlist.
 This of course isn't useful yet, as none of its pages are every shown by default.
 Instead you can then use the interaction feature to trigger these pages.